-The units will be designed and constructed to conserve energy and minimize carbon emissions.
+The units have been designed and constructed to conserve energy and minimize carbon emissions.
 To avoid combustion of fossil fuels, they will be all-electric, which makes it possible for them to be powered entirely by renewable energy.
-The units will be designed to meet high indoor air quality standards.
+The units are designed to meet high indoor air quality standards.
 It is our intent to be able to monitor building performance after construction to see how well they meet these goals.

 Ownership and Sales